bast/runtest/doc/main.rst

 Design decisions
 ----------------

-The library is desinged to play well with CTest, to be convenient when used interactively, and to work without trouble on Linux, Mac, and Windows.
+The library is designed to play well with CTest, to be convenient when used interactively, and to work without trouble on Linux, Mac, and Windows.
 It offers test scripts a basic argument parsing.
 All host program independent code has been collected into the core library.
 The aim is to keep host program